-Join us for Tech Support/Office Hours to help get set up before DroneCamp starts.
+In the event that you experience any technical difficulties with adding the software below or other issues, join us for drop-in Tech Support/Office Hours to help get set up before DroneCamp starts:

-To find the Zoom links for the main event, refer to your confirmation email.
+To find the Zoom links for the main DroneCamp, refer to your confirmation email.

 PRE-DroneCamp: Software Download and Installation Instructions

 Below you will find instructions on how to download and install all of the software applications that we will be using during DroneCamp’s practical hands-on exercises.
-To ensure that these applications are correctly operating on your computers, as part of these instructions we have also included “Step Zero Exercise” instructions for each app.
-To avoid issues that could likely arise on the day(s) of the hands-on DroneCamp sessions, please complete these exercises at your earliest convenience, in order to allow time to receive tech support from our team if needed (see Tech Support schedule below).
+To ensure that these applications are correctly operating on your computers, we have additionally included “Step Zero Exercise” instructions for each app.
+To avoid issues that could likely arise on the day(s) of the hands-on DroneCamp sessions, please compete these exercises at your earliest convenience, which will allow time to receive tech support from our team if needed (see Tech Support schedule below).

-- Your PC must have at least 8GB RAM, a multi-core CPU (i5, i7, or equivalent), and approximately 30GB of free hard drive space; to accommodate the data that will be used during the hands-on sessions.
-If you do not have sufficient space, we still encourage you to attend the sessions to see how data can be processed in case you have any questions and videos of the sessions will be available for future reference.
+- Your PC must have at least 8GB RAM, a multi-core CPU (i5 or i7 or equivalent), and approximately 30GB of free hard drive space; to accommodate the data that will be used during the hands-on sessions.

-You will quickly discover that drone data is “big data.”
+You will quickly discover that drone data is “big data”.
 Each practical session will require you to download a considerable amount of data, which we have compressed into .zip files and placed on Google Drive for your access (totaling approximately 13GB).
-Links to the drive where data can be accessed are below.

-- Please create a file folder on your C:\ drive named “DC2021” (not on the Desktop)
+- Please create a file folder on your C:\Drive named “DC2022” (not on the Desktop)

 - Download the following exercise data files, and

-- Cut and paste the data files into the DC2021 folder in advance of the hands-on sessions.
+- Cut and paste the data files into the DC2022 folder in advance of the hands-on sessions.

-Next – you will need to unzip the file package inside of this folder.
+Next – you will need to unzip the file package inside of the DC2022 folder.

 - If you do not already have decompression software installed on your PC, we recommend 7-Zip.
 To download and install 7-Zip, go to the following linked address, select the appropriate download option for your machine (most likely for Windows, 64- bit x64):

-- Once the following files have been placed in your DC2021 folder, right click the files → select 7-Zip → Extract files → OK.
+- Once the following files have been placed in your DC2022 folder, right click the files → select 7-Zip → Extract files → OK.

-- After the files have been extracted inside your DC2021 folder, you can delete the zipped folder to free up hard drive space.
+- After the files have been extracted inside your DC2022 folder, you can delete the zipped folder to free up hard drive space.

 Please refer to the links below to get set up.

-- Installation instructions and Step Zero Exercise (data link is included in the instructions)
+- Installation instructions and Step Zero Exercise for QGIS

 Participating in DroneCamp